ItsEcstasy/VPS-Overload/README.md

 # Server Brick/Overload Simulator

 ## What will this do?
-Threading by simulating server overload.
-It continuously spawns threads to mimic an overloaded server
+simulates a server overload by continuously spawning threads

 ## Note
 This script does not actually brick or damage servers